 One of the most recognizable and majestic birds of the North Fork is the bald eagle.
 This symbol of our great nation is a year-round resident, but its population soars during the winter months, especially after the deep freeze we have been experiencing lately.

 Standing at over three-feet tall and with a wingspan exceeding six feet, the bald eagle is one of the largest birds you will encounter here.
 As adults, their brown body with bright white head and tail make them easily distinguishable from any other bird.
-Juveniles on the other hand are often misidentified as golden eagles, as they are overall brown in color with white mottling on their underside.
-They will attain the well-known adult plumage at the age of five.
+Juveniles, on the other hand, are often misidentified as golden eagles, as they are overall brown in color with white mottling on their underside.
+They will attain a well-known adult plumage at the age of five.

 Because of the bald eagle’s great size, you will not find them nesting in the red oaks and pitch pines of your backyard.
 They require trees that are large enough to support a nest that is typically four-to-five-feet in diameter and two-to-four-feet deep.
 One of the largest nests ever recorded was found in St. Petersburg, Florida and it measured over nine-feet wide, twenty-feet deep and weighed more than two tons.

 To accommodate their needs, large conifers that rise high above the surrounding canopy are preferred nesting sites.
 With a diet consisting primarily of fish, nesting within the vicinity of a large body of water such as bays, lakes and rivers is also an important factor that is considered by eagles when looking for a place to call home.

 Although bald eagles primarily feed on fish, they will also feed on ducks, gulls and mammals such as rabbits and muskrats.
 They even feed on carrion (dead and decaying flesh) when food becomes scarce.
 In fact, I have witnessed them feeding on road killed deer on several occasions.